TZTsai/Calang/README.md

   Use the symbol \_ to represent the result of the last calculation, \_\_ the second last, \_\_\_ the third last, and so on (but you may not want to use longer ones XD).
   Use keyword `_n` to represent the result of the calculation no.`n`.
-  Use keyword `ENV` to let the calculator print all variable bindings in the global environment.
+  Use keyword `env` to let the calculator print all variable bindings in the global environment.

 * Config